venkatdas/Interview_preparation/javascript-adv-concepts/06-event-propagation.md

 ### Event Propagation topics ..
 Bubbling, capturing and Delegation

+- Event propagation describes how an event travels through the DOM tree when something happens (like a click)

 - Event propagation is a way of defining the element order when an event occurs.
 -  If you have a `p` element inside a `div` element, and the user clicks on the `p` element, which element's "click" event should be handled first?